alexander-mead/HMcode/README.md

 Please let me know if you need any help running the code.
 Or if you have any questions whatsoever.

+The development of HMcode between 2017 and 2020 was assisted by the Horizon 2020 research and innovation programme of the European Union under Marie Sklodowska-Curie grant agreement No. 702971.

 Alexander Mead
 (alexander.j.mead@googlemail.com)